cabrerahector/wordpress-popular-posts/readme.txt

 If you go to *wp-admin > Settings > Wordpress Popular Posts > Tools*, you'll find two buttons that should do what you need: **Clear cache** and **Clear all data**.
 The first one just wipes out what's in cache (Last 24 hours, Last 7 Days, Last 30 Days), keeping the historical data (All-time) intact.
 The latter wipes out everything from Wordpress Popular Posts data tables - even the historical data.
 Note that this **cannot be undone** so proceed with caution.

 = Can Wordpress Popular Posts run on Wordpress Multisite? = While **it's not officially supported**, other users have reported that my plugin runs fine on Wordpress Multisite.
 According to what they have said, you need to install this plugin using the Network Activation feature.
+Note that there are features that *might* not work as expected (eg. thumbnails) as I have never tested this plugin under WP Multisite.

 = -CSS AND STYLESHEETS- =